robang74/chatgpt-answered-prompts/the-sugar-role-in-our-foods-and-lives.md

 ### CONSIDERATIONS

 For assuming the same amount of calories contained in 35 grams of sugar that is contained in a can of original taste Coca-Cola 33cl can, on average, is needed 144 grams of food which is 4.1x more in sugar weight.
 While a Coca-Cola can contains c.a.
 365 grams of liquid (water 330 gr. + sugar 35 gr in the water volume).
-This makes Coca-Cola being equivalent to apples in terms of calories vs weight of food ratio (42 kcal / 100 ml).
-Do you think that a solution of 10% of sugar into water can provide all the nutrients of the same amount of apples?
+This makes Coca-Cola being equivalent to apples in terms of calories vs weight of food ratio (42 kcal / 100 ml eq. to 111 gr.).
+Do you think that a solution of 10% of sugar into water can provide all the nutrients of the same amount of green apples?

 **Output Check**